heathergaya/Ecol_Let.bst/README.md

 Before use, download package jabbrv to document location: http://www.compholio.com/latex/jabbrv/.
 You can ignore the information about installation, you will just need the .sty and .ldf files in the same location as your document/bibliography/this .bst file.

 At top of document, be sure to include:

 \usepackage{natbib}
 \bibliographystyle{ecol_let_HG}
 \usepackage{jabbrv}

-Template should be compelte but should be double checked before journal submission.
+Template should be complete but should be double checked before journal submission.